 Patrick Lightheart is a digital photographer living and working in Toronto, Canada.
 His work spans many facets of design from photography to interiors to advertising campaigns for local business to board games.

-David Pike: David Pike is currently enrolled in an Arts Degree at the University of Toronto.
+David Pike has an Arts Degree from the University of Toronto.
 His photography began in conjunction with the local music scenes in Southern Ontario, which grew into providing him opportunities to work for numerous Toronto-based publications.
-When not buried in reading for his degree, or taking photos of bands, models or wherever else he is sent, David plays in a local punk band: Bathurst
+When no taking photos of bands, models or wherever else he is sent, David plays in a local punk band.

-Tanja-Tiziana: Tanja-Tiziana is a visual artist and professional photographer from Toronto, Canada.
+Tanja-Tiziana is a visual artist and professional photographer from Toronto, Canada.
 Her work explores the style and substance of past eras within the modern metropolis.
 She is currently the Managing Photographer at Yonge Street Magazine.
-Visit Doublecrossed.ca to follow her daily photo blog.

 Rannie Turingan is a freelance photographer based in Toronto, Ontario, Canada.
 He specializes in portraiture work, engaging his subjects to draw out and capture their essence in each photo.
 His work has appeared in several publications over the years in print and web, including the HotDocs 2006 promotional campaign and Spacing Magazine.